 How the education system works

-We work in partnership with parents and carers to make sure you understand how the education system operates in the UK and we encourage you to visit schools and ask any questions or share your concerns about your child’s education.
+The Ethnic Minority and Traveller Achievement Service (EMTAS) works in partnership with parents and carers to make sure you understand how the education system operates in the UK and we encourage you to visit schools and ask any questions or share your concerns about your child’s education.

 You can access early year places in childcare settings for babies and toddlers.

 Many primary schools have free nursery classes that your child can attend between the age of three and four.

 Primary education – Key stage 1 and 2

 All children must attend primary school between the ages of five to 11.